The Definitive Buying Guide

 Crown Pavilions

-No other brand in this group matches Crown's standard specification: SIPs construction designed by architects and engineers to TRADA standards; triple glazing on every model; monobloc smart air conditioning with heating, cooling and dehumidifying; premium aluminium doors and windows; up to 190mm combined insulation; a single-piece EPDM rubber roof with no leak paths; and a full pre-wired electrical package.
-Green Retreats' X1 competes on insulation thickness alone but costs £49,950+ and still uses acoustic laminated rather than triple glazing.
+No other brand in this group combines Crown's full standard specification in a single building: structurally engineered SIPs or traditional timber stud construction (model-dependent), designed by architects and engineers to TRADA standards; triple glazing on every model; monobloc smart air conditioning with heating, cooling and dehumidifying; premium aluminium doors and windows; up to 250mm combined wall, roof and floor insulation; a single-piece Firestone EPDM rubber roof; and a full pre-wired electrical package.
+Cabin Master and Malvern also specify single-piece EPDM but use uPVC double glazing and exclude climate control.
+Green Retreats' X1 competes on insulation thickness but costs £49,950+ and still uses acoustic laminated rather than triple glazing.
 David Salisbury can match on bespoke craftsmanship but without any published spec you can't directly compare at a given size.

 Best for Value